girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ## **When and Why do you need to use Closures in Python?**

-You can use closures –

-+ **To replace the unnecessary use of class**: Suppose you have a class that contains just one method besides the _ _init_ _ method.
-In such cases, it is often more elegant to use a closure instead of a class.
-+ **To avoid the use of the global scope**: If you have global variables which only one function in your program will use, think closure.
++ If you have global variables that has only one function in your program, you can use closure.
 Define the variables in the outer function and use them in the inner function.

-+ **To implement data hiding**: The only way to access the enclosed function is by calling the enclosing function.
++ The only way to access the enclosed function is by calling the enclosing function.
 There is no way to access the inner function directly.
+So. it helps in data hiding.

-+ **To remember a function environment even after it completes its execution**: You can then access the variables of this environment later in your program.
++ Closures remember a function environment even after it completes its execution which can then be accessed in the program.

 ## **How can we define Closure?**